 Each wireless carrier requires each of our devices to complete a thorough technical acceptance process before it can be stocked and sold.
 Such acceptance processes impose rigorous and complex requirements on our devices, which result in a lengthy testing and certification process, during which we incur substantial operating expenses related to the wireless carrier's technical acceptance of our devices.
 The acceptance processes and related costs to us vary across carrier customers depending on carrier size and level of customization required.
 Generally, the certification process commences within one to three months of product concept development.
 During this development stage, certain carriers provide a technology roadmap and target demographics, allowing us to define product specifications to meet carrier goals, while other carriers provide defined specifications and preferred price points.
 Once we receive approval of a product concept by the carrier, we and the carrier advance the product to the development stage.
 When the product is close to becoming a functioning model, we commence internal quality assurance processes and field testing, which may include third -party lab testing, in-market field testing and interoperability testing.
 Finally, as the last step in the testing phase, the wireless carrier typically conducts testing itself, following which the product may be certified and stocked.
 The entire process can last from six to 18 months depending on the particular wireless carrier and type of device.
-Any delay impacts our results of operations and financial condition.
+Any delay in the acceptance process or failure to satisfy the device certification requirements would affect our ability to bring products to market and adversely impacts our results of operations and financial condition.